MRMRMRMAY/Advanced-Software-Analysis-202102/README.md

 |Implication value of cluster center|0|0|1|0|1|

 ## 3.2.
 Stopping criteria.
-Time counter is more than 1 min
+The interval between two generation where best-so-far result occurs is more than Max_inter.
 ## 3.3.
 Fitness function.
 ![image](https://github.com/MRMRMRMAY/Advanced-Software-Analysis-202102/blob/main/fitness.png)
 w_i is the node in the cluster i.